horeah/PyCmd/README.txt

       Up/Down)
     - reordering is more intuitive than cmd's default strategy

  c.
+Command editing
+    - support emacs key bindings
+    - Copy-Paste using the keyboard (Ctrl-C/X/V or Emacs-style)
+    - Undo/Redo with Ctrl-(Shift-)Z (regular style) or Ctrl-_ (Emacs-style)
+    - smart word-by-word navigation

+ d.
 Other
     - show a highlighted prompt to make the buffer content more readable
     - smart prompt that abbreviates directory names to save screen space
     - Shift-PgUp/PgDn to scroll the buffer
-    - Copy-paste using the keyboard (Ctrl-C/X/V or Emacs-style)
-    - History of recently visited directories (Alt-Left/Right/D on empty line)
+    - history of recently visited directories (Alt-Left/Right/D on empty line)
     - expand ~ as %HOME% or %USERPROFILE%
-    - support emacs key bindings
     - Ctrl-D on an empty line closes PyCmd
     - show the current working directory in the window title